gfelber-tgm/DemonSeed/README.md

 DemonSeed is a minimal malicious USB cable.
-Not to be confused with the O.MG Cable (https://o.mg.lol), which is a very differient piece of hardware that does a whole lot more.
+Not to be confused with the O.MG Cable (https://o.mg.lol), which is a very different piece of hardware that does a whole lot more.

 ## Table of Contents